xXleowXx/gitlab-charts/doc/charts/globals.md

 ## GitLab Version

+NOTE: **Note:**
-NOTE: **Note:** this value should only used for development purposes, or by explicit request of GitLab support.
+This value should only used for development purposes, or by explicit request of GitLab support.
 Please avoid using this value on production environments and set the version as described in [Deploy using Helm](../installation/deployment.md#deploy-using-helm)